timothevanmeter/concatenation/README.md

 **SOLVED !**

+## Automated unit testing

 ## TODO
  - [ ] See if the code can be better organised for the different usage cases of the `ht_set_entry()` function.
  - [ ] Add *ALL* the securities for the code, which is quite bare so far
  - [X] Setup a makefile for the project
- - [ ] Build a couple of tests to make sure the script is functional when built from source.}
+ - [ ] Build a couple of tests to make sure the script is functional when built from source.